Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 “Typically organizations will set aside claims for 2 average years of claims,” explains Bhargava.
 “Organizations need to understand that claims history to build reserves, and that is a complicated process.”
 Analyzing locations of vehicles, peer data, and any existing claims data built can help to build up a reserve calculation.

-Another approach to gain data would be to utilize traditional insurance through a third party for a period of up to three years, as described above.
+Another approach to gain data would be to utilize traditional commercial fleet insurance through a third party for a period of up to three years, as described above.
 “This will help build a claims history under proposed coverage parameters,” explained Bhargava.
 “This may differ from previous experience with local carriers and non-centralized procedures.”

 “Moving to central insurance from local insurance coverage policies may feel expensive at first,” continued Bhargava.
 “So this is why we work with organizations to think through the progression from full insurance, to self-insuring some elements of the business, and then to using the data for self-improvement and cost control.
 A CFO is going to want to see this plan to know that the ultimate goal is cost containment or reduction.”